Karen Bass, state of los angeles,

 The report also cited a one-on-one interview with Mayor Bass in which she indicated that homelessness and the economic divide in Los Angeles County and the most pertinent issues affecting Black Los Angeles.

-Indeed, according to the report, Black poverty increases exceeded that of all other ethnic groups, which the report indicated is not a random occurrence.
-White residents who live in poverty increased by 3.3%, Asian residents in the same situation went up by 4.4%, while Latinx residents poverty increased by 6.1%, and Black residents poverty went up by 7.2%.
+According to the report, Black poverty increases exceeded that of all other ethnic groups, which the report indicated is not a random occurrence.
+White residents who live in poverty increased by 3.3%, Asian residents in the same situation went up by 4.4%, while Latinx residents’ poverty increased by 6.1%, and Black residents poverty went up by 7.2%.

-In its closing sections, the report issued several initiatives for Angeles County to implement.
-These include adopting a countywide approach to targeted universalism, repairing historic harms and expanding access, and providing mobile services to residents in need.
+The report included several initiatives for Los Angeles County to implement: a countywide approach to targeted universalism, repairing historic harms and expanding access, and providing mobile services to residents in need.

 “Angelenos, committed to advancing diversity, equity, inclusion, and justice, must be vigilant in the face of growing uncertainty about the future of equity-based policies and programs aimed at protecting the rights of and ensuring access to opportunities for all communities, especially Black people in Los Angeles and across the country,” the report stated.